Remote Electrical Tilt Optimization via Safe Reinforcement Learning: Experimental setting and results

 \subsection{Results and discussion}

 The results of our experiments are shown in Fig. \ref{fig:experiments_tilt}.
 The columns contain the result for the average network reward, the $5 \%$ CvaR of the average network performance, and the minimum cell reward.
 The first row shows an example of performance evaluation for fixed data size $N = 300$ and safety parameter $N_\wedge = 100$.
 The second row shows the performance of the considered policies when varying the data size $N$, and for fixed safety parameter $N_\wedge = 100$.
 The third row shows the performance of the considered policies when varying the safety parameter $N_\wedge$ and for fixed data size $N = 100$.
-Finally, in Table \ref{tab:results} we report the experimental results for the average and standard deviation of the reward across the $K = 20$ runs for $N = N_\wedge = 100$.
+Finally, in Table \ref{tab:results} we report the experimental results for the (first column contains results in terms of mean and standard deviation) across the $K = 20$ runs for $N = N_\wedge = 100$.